Succession's Nicholas Braun Hilariously Shoots His Shot With Kim Kardashian—Again - E! Online

 Still, the Succession celebrity couldn't help but wonder if the KKW Beauty mogul would ever be interested in taking a chance on someone new.

 "Like, would you be down to meet a new person—totally just, kind of, different guy?" he asked.
 "And one who could, you know, make you laugh a little bit or make you feel small because he's so tall.
 Or, just a guy who's…talking about her on the internet.
-Like, a guy who makes a video likes this and he's just sort of, like, trying to find a way to just talk to her because he doesn't know anybody who knows her."
+Like, a guy who makes a video like this and he's just sort of, like, trying to find a way to just talk to her because he doesn't know anybody who knows her."

 Nicholas proceeded to imagine how the whole situation could play out.
 But after a month, he returned to the social platform to let his followers know he hasn't heard from Kim.